 The team was excited by the flexibility of the performance tool.
 “The performance tool was incredibly robust—there were more options and settings than I could have ever imagined!
 But beyond that, the fact that Namely offered unlimited custom fields, custom roles and permissions, and things like that really impressed us.
 The customization of the platform overall wasn’t something we were explicitly looking for from the get-go, but ended up being a huge selling point.”

 But what struck Sara most of all was the feeling that Ontraport would have a kindred spirit in Namely, from the product to the people behind the curtain.
-“The concept of the all-in-one system that Namely offers really resonated with us, since that’s what we endeavor to provide to our own clients.
+“The highly integrated and user friendly system that Namely offers really resonated with us, since that’s what we endeavor to provide to our own clients.
 But more than that, we also had a fairly long relationship with Namely’s sales team.
 Throughout that time, everyone was extremely helpful, extremely patient, and aligned with how we treat our customers.
 We don’t treat our customers like we’re robots, we’re very much oriented towards building relationships.
 Beyond the capabilities of the software itself, that was really what sold us.”

 Ontraport has grown quite a bit over the years, which can mean an intimidating first day for new hires.
 “Joining a team of 110 employees and thinking about learning everyone’s names and responsibilities is next to impossible.
 Having Namely as a way for employees to engage with the rest of the team is really handy.”
 New hires don’t have to feel embarrassed about asking who someone is—they can figure it out themselves.
 “It’s also driven a lot of engagement with the different roles here at Ontraport.
 The org chart and profiles allow employees to easily see who’s on which team, how different teams are structured, what other roles a particular employee has had at the company.
 With our focus on internal mobility, it’s been great to see how Namely has enabled employees to explore potential career growth.”